sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

 Bugs
  - [MIFOSX-2731] Combined both savings charges and penalties into charges dropdown
- - [MIFOSX-2784] Including all transactions in Teller Cashier transaction list
+ - [MIFOSX-2784] Including all transactions in Teller Cashier cashTransaction list

 Community-app
 New Features & Improvements